Freezing-in the Axiverse: Axion Couplings in Effective Field Theory

 Interactions such as $\phi_i+\phi_j\to B$, for on-shell $B$, have zero rate since $\partial_\mu B^{\mu\nu} \propto k^2 \epsilon^\nu + (\epsilon \cdot k)k^\nu=0$.
 However, we can use the EOM to rewrite, \ba{ (\partial_\nu \phi_{[i})(\partial_\mu \phi_{j]}) B^{\mu\nu} = \phi_{[i}\partial_\nu \phi_{j]} \partial_\mu B^{\mu\nu} = \phi_{[i}\partial_\nu \phi_{j]} J_Y^\nu } where $J_Y^\nu = \sum_F \mathcal{Y}_F \bar{\Psi}_F \gamma^\nu \Psi_F$ is the hypercharge current.
 This mediates a non-zero rate, via an off-shell $B$.
 Therefore, to estimate axion production rates, we use the form \ba{ \sum_{ij}\dfrac{c^{ij}_{aB}}{f_a^2}(\partial_\mu \phi_i)(\partial_\nu \phi_j) B^{\mu\nu} = - \sum_{F,i,j}\dfrac{c^{ij}_{aB}}{f_a^2}{\cal Y}_F \phi_{[i}\partial_\nu \phi_{j]} \bar{\Psi}_F \gamma^\nu \Psi_F. } Similar to the Higgs coupling, the production of the $i$-th axion from $\Psi_F, \bar{\Psi}_F$ annihilation is proportional to \es{eq:lamab_i}{ \sum_{j\neq i} |c_{aB}^{ij}|^2 \equiv |\lambda_{aB}^i|^2. } Accordingly, we remain agnostic about the form of the matrix $c_{aB}^{ij}$ and just specify the vector $\lambda_{aB}^i$.
 We note that the symmetric dimension-6 operator is obtained in the IR in the KSVZ and DFSZ axion models~\cite{Biekotter:2023mpd}, but the skew-symmetric operator is zero if $\N=1$.

 Given that the dimension-6 operators generally couple all axion states to the SM, we do not consider operators of dimension seven or higher.
 If dimension-6 operators are suppressed, however, dimension-7 or higher operators could be the leading production channels for some axion states, albeit more suppressed by powers of $f_a$.
-We summarize the number of independent axion states available at each dimension in Tab.~\ref{tab:N}.
+We summarize the number of independent axion states available at each dimension in Tab.~\ref{tab:N}. \journal{In our results we always assume only minimal couplings to gravity, but allowing for nonminimal couplings leads to additional terms~\cite{Alexander:2025olg}.
+However, after canonically normalizing the graviton, these terms are additionally Planck suppressed and effectively $d>6$.}